Chicago Partners Investment Group LLC Purchases 446 Shares of CVS Health Co. (NYSE:CVS)

 Chicago Partners Investment Group LLC lifted its position in shares of CVS Health Co.
 (NYSE:CVS – Get Rating) by 4.0% in the fourth quarter, HoldingsChannel reports.
 The fund owned 11,732 shares of the pharmacy operator’s stock after buying an additional 446 shares during the period.
 Chicago Partners Investment Group LLC’s holdings in CVS Health were worth $1,009,000 at the end of the most recent quarter.

 A number of other institutional investors and hedge funds also recently made changes to their positions in the company.
 SRS Capital Advisors Inc. grew its stake in shares of CVS Health by 105.8% during the third quarter.
 SRS Capital Advisors Inc. now owns 284 shares of the pharmacy operator’s stock worth $27,000 after purchasing an additional 146 shares during the period.
 VitalStone Financial LLC acquired a new stake in shares of CVS Health during the fourth quarter worth $28,000.
-Godsey & Gibb Inc. acquired a new position in CVS Health in the fourth quarter valued at about $28,000.
-Castleview Partners LLC grew its stake in CVS Health by 227.8% in the fourth quarter.
-Castleview Partners LLC now owns 318 shares of the pharmacy operator’s stock valued at $30,000 after acquiring an additional 221 shares during the period.
-Finally, Mendota Financial Group LLC acquired a new position in CVS Health in the fourth quarter valued at about $31,000.
+Godsey & Gibb Inc. acquired a new stake in shares of CVS Health during the fourth quarter worth $28,000.
+Castleview Partners LLC grew its stake in shares of CVS Health by 227.8% during the fourth quarter.
+Castleview Partners LLC now owns 318 shares of the pharmacy operator’s stock worth $30,000 after purchasing an additional 221 shares during the period.
+Finally, Mendota Financial Group LLC acquired a new stake in shares of CVS Health during the fourth quarter worth $31,000.
 Institutional investors own 77.29% of the company’s stock.

 CVS Health Stock Performance

-CVS Health (NYSE:CVS – Get Rating) last posted its earnings results on Wednesday, May 3rd.
-The pharmacy operator reported $2.20 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.07 by $0.13.
-The firm had revenue of $85.28 billion for the quarter, compared to the consensus estimate of $80.67 billion.
+CVS Health (NYSE:CVS – Get Rating) last issued its quarterly earnings results on Wednesday, May 3rd.
+The pharmacy operator reported $2.20 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.07 by $0.13.
+The business had revenue of $85.28 billion for the quarter, compared to the consensus estimate of $80.67 billion.
 CVS Health had a return on equity of 15.75% and a net margin of 1.20%.
-The business’s quarterly revenue was up 11.0% on a year-over-year basis.
+The firm’s quarterly revenue was up 11.0% compared to the same quarter last year.
 During the same quarter in the prior year, the business posted $2.22 earnings per share.
-As a group, sell-side analysts expect that CVS Health Co. will post 8.61 earnings per share for the current year.
+As a group, sell-side analysts expect that CVS Health Co. will post 8.61 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Monday, May 1st.
-Investors of record on Friday, April 21st were given a $0.605 dividend.
+The company also recently declared a quarterly dividend, which was paid on Monday, May 1st.
+Stockholders of record on Friday, April 21st were paid a $0.605 dividend.
+This represents a $2.42 dividend on an annualized basis and a dividend yield of 3.51%.
 The ex-dividend date of this dividend was Thursday, April 20th.
-This represents a $2.42 annualized dividend and a yield of 3.51%.
-CVS Health’s dividend payout ratio (DPR) is presently 79.87%.
+CVS Health’s payout ratio is 79.87%.

 Insider Activity

-In other CVS Health news, CEO Karen S. Lynch purchased 14,000 shares of the stock in a transaction on Wednesday, May 3rd.
-The stock was acquired at an average cost of $69.75 per share, with a total value of $976,500.00.
-Following the completion of the purchase, the chief executive officer now directly owns 431,392 shares of the company’s stock, valued at approximately $30,089,592.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Corporate insiders own 0.25% of the company’s stock.
+In related news, CEO Karen S. Lynch bought 14,000 shares of the business’s stock in a transaction on Wednesday, May 3rd.
+The shares were purchased at an average cost of $69.75 per share, with a total value of $976,500.00.
+Following the acquisition, the chief executive officer now owns 431,392 shares of the company’s stock, valued at $30,089,592.
+The purchase was disclosed in a filing with the SEC, which is available through this link.
+0.25% of the stock is owned by corporate insiders.

 CVS Health Company Profile